10 Savvy Travel Tips to Make Your Next Beach Vacation Perfect

 Know How to Relieve Sunburn Pain

-Few things can spoil your fun in the sun faster than a painful sunburn, and even if you apply sunscreen as directed, you still can get burned if you happen to miss a spot when you're applying it...or if you don't remember that you can get a bad sunburn even on a cloudy day (something I can attest to personally).
-And even some medications can make you more susceptible to sunburn, so be sure to ask your doctor whether any of the medications you are taking fall into that category.
+Few things can spoil your fun in the sun faster than a painful sunburn, and even if you apply sunscreen as directed, you still can get burned if you happen to miss a spot when you're applying it...or if you don't know (or remember) that you can get a very bad sunburn even on a cloudy day — something I can attest to from experience!
+Even some medications can make you more susceptible to sunburn, so be sure to ask your doctor whether any of the medications you are taking fall into that category.
 If so, take extra precautions to protect your skin.
 According to Lawrence E. Gibson, M.D. of the Mayo Clinic, "Once you have sunburn, the damage is done - although it may take 12 to 24 hours after sun exposure to know the full extent and severity of sunburn, and several days or more for your skin to begin to heal," and that "the most effective sunburn treatment simply helps ease your discomfort."
 Here's an excerpt of his tips for relieving sunburn pain (read the original article for more detailed advice):